clssn/numato-gpio/README.md

 ## System Tests

-Unit tests in the `tests` directory are using a device mockup which mimicks a Numato device's responses as far as known at the state of development.
+Unit tests in the `tests` directory are using a device mockup which mimics a Numato device's responses as far as known at the state of development.

 System tests in the `sys_tests` folder are meant to be run using a real device and will just fail, if no device is connected.
 They are an important complement to unit tests, because they are *the real thing* and might behave differently than the mockup device for the unit tests.